monomelodies/monad/README.md

 ```

 ### Installing dependencies (for development)
-If you're going to hack on Monad itself, you'll want to clone the repo instead
+If you're going to hack on Monad itself, you'll want to clone or fork the repo
-of installing via NPM.
+instead of installing via NPM.

 ```bash
 $ git clone https://github.com/monomelodies/monad.git